griffithlab/pVACtools/docs/index.rst

    contact
    mailing_list

-New in version |version|
+New in Version |version|
 ------------------------

 This version adds the following features, outlined below.
 Please note that pVACtools 3.0 is not backwards-compatible and certain changes will break old workflows.

-Breaking changes
+Breaking Changes
 ________________

 - The pVACapi and pVACviz tools have been removed.
 They have been replaced by